All Episodes

 I like coffee.

-And join me now for the unparalleled pleasure, the dopamine of the day, the thing that makes everything better.
+And join me now for the unparalleled pleasure of the dopamine of the day, the thing that makes everything better.

 It's called a simultaneous sip, and it happens.

-That's right, it happens right now.
+It happens right now.

-And uh the spirits are very high.
+And the spirits are very high.

 I mean, somber, of course, but something's happening.

-I would like to read to you.
+I would like to read to you where is it?

-Uh maybe I won't read to you that well, uh so uh one of my friends is there and gave me a little report to what's happening, and I asked her uh, you know, are you there in person?
+So one of my friends is there and gave me a little report to what's happening.

-Because that's not very close, and uh apparently she got inspired to go all the way there, um, and is feeling a renewal of faith, and uh wanted to be part of this thing.
+And apparently she got inspired to go all the way there and is feeling a renewal of faith and wanted to be part of this thing.

 And whatever you thought about this phenomenon, can we call it a phenomenon?

-Uh the tragedy seems to have um awakened something.
+The tragedy seems to have awakened something.

-There's definitely a religious renewal that's happening right now, and it's because of Charlie Kirk, there's no doubt about it.
+There's definitely a religious renewal that's happening right now, and it's because of Charlie Kirk.

-Um I mean, aside from the shooting itself, and uh I'm here for you, people.
+I mean, aside from the shooting itself.

-If you're uh waiting for hours and you need something to do, well, maybe that's one thing we can do for you.
+If you're waiting for hours and you need something to do, well, maybe that's one thing we can do for you.

-But uh best wishes to all of you people who are experiencing a probably almost everyone is feeling some kind of religious revival.
+But best wishes to all of you people who are experiencing a probably almost everyone is feeling some kind of religious revival.

-Um, I don't know where it goes, but it looks like a powerful positive force, and it may not be what you had in mind if you're a Democrat.
+And it may not be what you had in mind if you're a Democrat.

-So if you're a Democrat, today would be a day to just stay quiet.
+So, if you're a Democrat, today would be a day to just stay quiet.

 That would be my advice.

-Just today, the best thing you can do if you're a Democrat, unless you're being supportive and saying something positive.
+Just today, the best thing you can do if you're a Democrat, unless you're being supportive and saying something positive, the best thing you can do today, the smartest thing you can do, take the day off.

-This this is not your day.
+This is not your day.

-Well, there is a story related to the uh Charlie Kirk uh murder.
+Well, there is a story related to the Charlie Kirk murder that I don't know what to say about this.

 There's a sort of a magic bullet story.